Benefits of Quitting Weed

 How to Stop Smoking Weed Cold Turkey

 Marijuana is often regarded as a safer, more natural, and less addictive drug, but that may not make it any easier to quit.
-People who smoke weed regularly or heavily may develop cannabis dependence, which can cause emotional distress, cravings, and severe mood swings after quitting and an increased risk of relapse.
+People who smoke weed regularly or heavily may develop cannabis dependence, which can cause emotional distress, cravings, severe mood swings after quitting, and an increased risk of relapse.

 While it’s possible to quit on your own, it may be difficult to stop smoking marijuana and stick to it without the support, guidance, and accountability that comes from professional treatment.